 Dubrovnik is connected by bus to many major cities in Croatia, but traveling from Zagreb or other cities in northern Croatia can mean a long trip that could take a good part of the day.
-Buses arrive and leave Dubrovnik from the city's main bus station located about two miles (3.3. km) north of the old town.
+Buses arrive and leave Dubrovnik from the city's main bus station, located about 2 miles (3.3. km) north of the old town.

 There are also many sea links with Dubrovnik from Split and neighboring Adriatic islands, making this a scenic way to make the journey.
 Traveling to Dubrovnik by train is not an option as there are no train services operating to Dubrovnik.
 Look into private car or boat transfer services if you want to have maximum flexibility and the freedom to set your own schedule.